 At Animal Friends Alliance, we understand that there are situations in which people may wonder if keeping their pet is the best option for them or the pet.
 We are here to help; our mission is to make every pet a healthy and wanted pet.
 Before you decide to re-home or relinquish your pet, please view our alternatives to surrender.

-If you are seeking information about re-homing a cat or dog you ADOPTED from Animal Friends Alliance, please call our Mulberry Shelter at (970) 484-8516 about your cat or our Taft Hill Shelter at (970) 224-3647 about your dog.
+If you are seeking information about re-homing a cat or dog you ADOPTED from Animal Friends Alliance, please call our Taft Hill Shelter at (970) 484-8516 about your dog or cat.
 We always take back any animals adopted from us, but if we can help you keep the pet, we would love to assist you in that way as well.